akashgawali13/-Descriptive-Predictive-Analysis-with-Interactive-Dashboard/README.md

 This project combines **exploratory data analysis** and **machine learning** into a fully interactive dashboard using **Python**, designed to deliver both **insights and forecasts** from a sales dataset.

 # Project Overview

 This project showcases both Descriptive and Predictive Analytics using a sales dataset.
 The application is built with Streamlit and provides an interactive dashboard where users can explore key metrics, filter by region/product, and view future sales predictions using a machine learning model.

 # Files

--**Model.py**- ML model training & prediction function -**app.py** - Main Streamlit app
+- **Model.py** - ML model training & prediction function
+- **app.py** - Main Streamlit app
--**sales_data_sample.csv** - Sales dataset
+- **sales_data_sample.csv** - Sales dataset
--**requirements.txt** - Libraries used
+- **requirements.txt** - Libraries used

 # Features

-📈 Monthly sales trend visualization
+- Monthly sales trend visualization
-🌍 Country-wise sales distribution
+- Country-wise sales distribution
-🛍️ Product line-wise total sales
+- Product line-wise total sales
-🔮 Predict future sales using Linear Regression
+- Predict future sales using Linear Regression
-📊 Interactive filtering by Country and Product Line
+- Interactive filtering by Country and Product Line

 # Descriptive Analytics